 I love every year when I can make a new apple recipe.
 This year, I finally got around to making Crockpot Apple Cider.
 If I would have known how easy it was to make this, I would have done it a lot sooner!

 This crockpot apple cider is made from scratch using delicious fresh apples, cinnamon sticks, and some warm spices for the perfect fall beverage in a cup.

-Ball canning jars are my to go for everything!
+Ball canning jars are my go-to for everything!
 I use them to store taco salads in the refrigerator, make homemade dressings like my Olive Garden Salad Dressing, and I use them to make gifts in a jar every holiday season!

 Now that I have the new amber canning jars, my mind is running wild with all the things I can make and store in these beautiful jars!

 I mean look at that beautiful golden color.

 The glass jar’s amber color blocks out food-damaging UV light and the wide mouth design is ideal for preserving large fruits and vegetables or easy access to stored items.

 They come in three sizes — 64-ounce, 32-ounce, and 16-ounce sizes.
 I can see using the 64-ounce for storing flour, sugar, or beans and rice.